schoolofcities/urban-data-storytelling/urban-data-analytics/measuring-the-city/measuring-the-city.md

 Below are spatial units and types of encoding that are often used for collecting and analyzing urban data.

-In our notebook on [spatial data and GIS](notebooks/urban-data-analytics/spatial-data-and-gis/spatial-data-and-gis.md), we go into details on how different spatial data is structured, and how we can begin to view, explore, and analyze different data in GIS.
+In our notebook on [Spatial data and GIS](../spatial-data-and-gis/spatial-data-and-gis.md), we go into details on how different spatial data is structured, and how we can begin to view, explore, and analyze different data in GIS.

 ### Administrative or political boundaries